Jump Force

 Jump Force is a 2019 crossover fighting game developed by Spike Chunsoft and published by Bandai Namco Entertainment.
 It features characters from various manga series featured in Shueisha's Weekly Shōnen Jump anthology in celebration of the magazine's 50th anniversary.
-The game was released on February 14, 2019 in Japan for PlayStation 4 and Xbox One, and the following day worldwide in addition to Windows.
+The game was released on February 14, 2019, in Japan for PlayStation 4 and Xbox One, and the following day worldwide in addition to Windows.
 A Nintendo Switch port was released worldwide on August 28, 2020.

 The game received mixed reviews from critics, with criticism being directed towards its story, gameplay, and failure to deliver its promises upon launch.
 The game was delisted from all digital storefronts on February 8, 2022, with its online services shutting down on August 24, 2022.

 Gameplay

 Jump Force is a 1-v-1 fighting game where the player controls a team of three characters from a selection of various manga series featured in the Weekly Shōnen Jump magazine.
 Players control one character at a time while the others are used as support, with players able to switch between them during battle.
-Combat functions similarly to the previous Jump fighting game, such as J-Stars Victory VS, Dragon Ball Xenoverse sub-series, Naruto: Ultimate Ninja Storm sub-series and One Piece: Burning Blood, with players moving around a 3D space and utilizing various combos and special moves to attack their opponents.
+Combat functions similarly to the previous Jump fighting games, such as J-Stars Victory VS, Dragon Ball Xenoverse sub-series, Naruto: Ultimate Ninja Storm sub-series and One Piece: Burning Blood, with players moving around a 3D space and utilizing various combos and special moves to attack their opponents.
 The match ends when one team depletes the other's health bar.